NuclearPhoenixx/RouteryPi/README.md

 ![issues](https://img.shields.io/github/issues/Phoenix1747/RouteryPi.svg?style=for-the-badge) ![open pr](https://img.shields.io/github/issues-pr-raw/phoenix1747/RouteryPi.svg?style=for-the-badge)

+### Info: This tutorial is likely outdated, for an up-to-date version of how to set up an AP visit the official [Raspberry Pi Documentation](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md).

 ## Summary

 RouteryPi is a WiFi access point originally based on the Raspberry Pi Zero W combined with a custom case and some status LEDs.
 The project has since expanded to helping users set up a WiFi access point (AP).
 This repo is aimed at working with Raspberry Pi OS, alternatively you could also use OpenWrt to achieve the same things (see https://openwrt.org/toh/raspberry_pi_foundation/raspberry_pi).